RJGalloway/Data-Extraction-and-Analysis-System/README.md

 ### 3. Update Hosts

 * To reiterate from early, pick uniform names for your Pis.
 NameNode is the master, DataNode1 ....
-DataNodeN are you slaves.
+DataNodeN are your slaves.
 * At this point you need to go through your own networks method of assigning static ip address to the Pis.
 Once you have done this you need to reboot each pi.
 ``` Console
   sudo reboot